“Heeft u misschien boeken over India?”

 Can you read around the world?

-Day after day, bookshop owners get questions on books and whether or not they have any recommendations.
-But when customers get specific about the country, then even we might be in trouble.
-These groups can be placed in three divisions:
+Day after day, bookshop owners get questions about books and whether or not they have any recommendations.
+But when customers ask about books that take place in a specific country or city, then even the most experienced bookshop-employee might be in trouble.
+The readers who ask this question can usually be placed in three groups:

 - Travelers.
-They want to read about their favourite destinations, to relive the travel-experience, or to learn new things about this or that ‘awesome spot’.
-They also read books about countries they will visit soon to gain some knowledge.
+Travelers want to read about their favourite destinations, to relive the travel-experience, or to learn new things about a future destination.
+They also read books about countries they will visit soon to gain some insight.

 - Present-buyers.
 They are either very close, or not close at all to the person they are buying a present for.
-So they either know that the person is very interested in a certain country, or dreaming of an amazing trip.
-Or the only thing they know about someone is that he/she told them they are going on holiday soon.
+So they either know that the person is very interested in a certain country, dreaming of an amazing trip, or even planning it already.
+Or the only thing they know about someone is that they told them they are going on a trip soon.

 - Couch-lovers.
 There are many people who love their couch, but still want to ‘see the world’.
-And for that reason, they watch tv and read.
-Sometimes bookclubs have a specific theme connected to a country, or people feel like reading more after watching a movie or documentary.
-They are the least common group who ask for country-specific books though.
+And for that reason they watch tv and read.
+It can also be the case that a book club choses a specific country as a theme, or people feel like reading more after watching a documentary or movie.
+Couch-lovers are the least common group who ask for country-specific books though.

 Enjoy your trip!